 Libya Challenging conditions

-The continued tension in the country affects our operations.
+The continued tensions in the country affects our activities.
 Wintershall Dea is closely monitoring the situation, for the safety of our employees and their families has top priority.

 Wintershall Dea has been involved in the exploration and production of crude oil in Libya since 1958.
-The company operates eight onshore fields and has a stake in the offshore field Al-Jurf.
-However, activities there have since 2011 been affected by the difficult political and security situation in the country.
-Production from the onshore concessions had to be reduced and has even seen significant interruptions due to recurrent blockades of the export infrastructure.
+The company participates in onshore oil production in the Eastern Sirte Basin and holds a stake in the offshore field Al-Jurf.
+Since 2011, activities in the country have been affected by the difficult political and security situation in the country.
+Production from the onshore fields had to be reduced and has even seen significant interruptions in recent years due to recurrent blockades of the export infrastructure.
 Wintershall Dea is monitoring the situation in Libya very closely.
 After all, the safety of our employees and their families is of highest priority.

-Through its subsidiary Wintershall AG, Wintershall Dea operates eight oil fields across the Areas 96 and 97 in the eastern Sirte Basin, about 1,000 kilometres southeast of the capital Tripoli in the Al-Wahat municipality.
-Gazprom has a share of 49 per cent in these activities.
-The most important reservoir is the As-Sarah Field near the oasis settlement of Jakhira.
-The company also holds a stake in the Al-Jurf offshore platform in Block C 137.
-The platform is located in the Mediterranean Sea, 70 kilometres off the country’s coast.
+Through its affiliate Wintershall Aktiengesellschaft (WIAG), Wintershall Dea participates in crude oil production from nine oil fields across the Areas 91 (former Concession 96) and 107 (former Concession 97) in the Eastern Sirte Basin, about 1,000 kilometres southeast of the capital Tripoli in the Al-Wahat municipality.
+Since 2008, Gazprom E&P International has a share of 49 per cent in these activities.
+With a gross production capacity of currently about 40,000 barrels of oil per day, the most important reservoir is the As-Sarah Field near the oasis settlement of Jakhira.
+After 54 years of own operatorship, WIAG plans to hand over the operations of Areas 91 and 107 to Sarir Oil Operations, a joint venture of WIAG with Libya’s National Oil Corporation, in 2020.